outdreamer/build-a-cure-1/docs/specific/prediction.md

                       - they would have time to think it through, realize there are some good points there, and start mocking their own race better than attacker bc they know more about themselves
                     - realize that the person who makes racism the funniest wins and therefore theyre not rooting for their own group by failing to come up with the best racist jokes

-        - which are alternate paths to explain the original relationship: 'stereotypes & behavior that complies with stereotypes' using distortion functions:
+        - which are alternate paths to explain the original relationship between 'stereotypes & behavior that complies with stereotypes' using distortion functions:

           - remove assumptions:
             - victim is really the victim